Find and use open educational resources (OER)

 Online access to OER is free, so print copies are optional.
 You're allowed to print as many pages of OER as you like.

-The UA BookStores sell print copies of certain OpenStax textbooks and also offer print-on-demand services.
+The University of Arizona Campus Store can sell print copies of OpenStax textbooks.
 Contact Fast Copy about print-on-demand.